puzrin/reflow_micro/doc/bom.md

 ### Other (optional)

-Consider this as a checklist.
-All depends on equipment you already have.
+Treat this as a checklist; pick what you are missing from your bench.

 &nbsp; | Name | Comment
 -------|------|--------
 1 | 140 W USB PD charger | A 28 V profile is required for the MCH heater (a 100 W charger is fine for the PCB heater).
 Support for a 21 V / 5 A PPS profile is highly recommended.
-2 | Digital thermometer with K-probe | For temperature calibration.
-TM-902C from AliExpress is fine and cheap.
+2 | [K-probe thermometer](https://he.aliexpress.com/item/1005008715777280.html) | For temperature calibration.
+The TM-902C from AliExpress is inexpensive and accurate enough.
 3 | [Soldering air gun](https://www.aliexpress.com/item/1005006099512955.html) | For PCB assembly.
 4 | Low-temp soldering paste | Sn42Bi58, 138°C, for PCB assembly.
 Standard leaded paste works too, but low-temp paste is more convenient.
-7 | 217°C soldering paste | Use it for the RTD wires and PCB heater power.
+7 | 217°C soldering paste | Use it for the RTD wires and the PCB heater power lines.

 ## JLCPCB / LCSC order notes